-- work mainly in shearing sheds, but a few are employed in wool stores and wool scours (wool-cleaning factories)
+- work mainly in shearing sheds or in wool stores and wool-cleaning factories

 What's the job really like?

-Merino wool is Diane Chilcott's passion.
-"I just love working with the fibre and all the associated aspects, like being involved in wool growth and development, working as part of a team in a woolshed, and understanding the process of yarn through to garment manufacture."
+Merino wool is Diane's passion.
+"I just love working with the fibre, being involved in wool growth and development, working as part of a team in a woolshed, and understanding the process of yarn through to garment manufacture."

 Wool classing demanding but also rewarding

 Diane has worked in the wool industry for 25 years and has been a wool classer for most of that time.

 "Classing in a woolshed is a great life.
 It's hard work mentally and physically, but immensely satisfying.